Adaptive Layerwise Perturbation: Unifying Off-Policy Corrections for LLM RL: Multi-Turn Agentic Reasoning

 \subsection{Experimental settings}

-We choose multi-turn Tool-Integrated Reasoning (TIR) task with a Python interpreter to perform mathematical reasoning, where the agent can code to validate results, solve equations and so on.
-We adapt the codebase from SimpleTIR \citep{xue2025simpletir} and mask void turns (turns without tool calls and without final answers) in the loss.
-For the dataset, we merge the dataset Math3-5 from SimpleRL \citep{zeng2025simplerl}, Deepscaler \citep{deepscaler2025}, and rStar2-Agent \citep{shang2025rstar2}.
-ALP follows zero-RL setting and starts from Qwen2.5-7B-base.
-During training, the rollout batch size is $512$, and the mini update size is $32$.
-The maximum response length is set as $16$K, with a maximum of $5$ turns of code execution.
-The baselines and test benchmarks are the same with the single turn setting.
+We study multi-turn Tool-Integrated Reasoning (TIR) with a Python interpreter.
+We adapt the SimpleTIR codebase \citep{xue2025simpletir}, mask void turns in the loss, and train on data merged from SimpleRL \citep{zeng2025simplerl}, Deepscaler \citep{deepscaler2025}, and rStar2-Agent \citep{shang2025rstar2}.
+ALP follows the zero-RL setting and starts from Qwen2.5-7B-base.
+The rollout batch size is $512$, the mini-update size is $32$, the maximum response length is $16$K, and each episode allows up to $5$ code-execution turns.
+We use the same baselines and evaluation benchmarks as in the single-turn setting.